bubach/PdfBuilder/doc/acceptPageBreak.md

 ## Description

 Whenever a page break condition is met, the method is called, and the break is issued or not depending on the returned value.
-The default implementation returns a value according to the mode selected by SetAutoPageBreak().
+The default implementation returns a value according to the mode selected by setAutoPageBreak().
 This method is called automatically and should not be called directly by the application.

 ## Example